Half-Life 2: Retail editions

 Half-Life 2 was simultaneously released through Steam, CD, and on DVD in several editions.
-Through Steam, Half-Life 2 had three packages that a customer could order.
-The basic version ("Bronze") includes only Half-Life 2 and Counter-Strike: Source, whereas the "Silver" and "Gold" editions also include Half-Life: Source and Day of Defeat: Source (ports of the original Half-Life and the Day of Defeat mod to the new engine).
-The "Gold Edition" additionally includes merchandise, such as a baseball cap, a strategy guide and a CD containing the soundtrack used in Half-Life 2.
+Customers could order three versions: the" bronze" version includes only Half-Life 2 and Counter-Strike: Source, whereas the "silver" and "gold" editions also include Half-Life: Source and Day of Defeat: Source (ports of the original Half-Life and the Day of Defeat mod to the new engine).
+The "Gold Edition" additionally includes merchandise, such as a baseball cap, a strategy guide and a CD containing the soundtrack.

-The boxed retail copies come in two editions — Standard and "Collector's Edition".
-The "Collector's Edition" differs from the physical items in the "Gold Edition", and includes a T-shirt and sample of the Prima strategy guide.
+The boxed retail copies come as standard and collector's editions.
+The collector's edition includes a T-shirt and sample of the Prima strategy guide.
 Both the disc and Steam versions require Steam to be installed and active for play to occur.

-In September 2005, Electronic Arts distributed the "Game of the Year Edition" of Half-Life 2.
-Compared to the original CD release of Half-Life 2, the "Game of the Year Edition" also includes Half-Life: Source.
+None of the 2004 releases came with an instruction manual, though a reference card was included to guide people through installation and setup.
+In September 2005, Electronic Arts distributed a "Game of the Year Edition" of Half-Life 2, including Half-Life: Source.

 Ports

+Half-Life 2 was released on the Xbox console by Electronic Arts in November 2005.
 In 2006, Valve partnered with Taito to release Half-Life 2: Survivor, an arcade game, for the Japanese market.
 Valve re-released Half-Life 2 as part of the 2007 compilation The Orange Box for Windows, Xbox 360 and PlayStation 3.
 On May 26, 2010, Half-Life 2, Episode One and Episode Two were released for Mac OS X. In 2013, Valve ported Half-Life 2 to Linux and released a free update adding support for the Oculus Rift virtual reality headset.
 An Nvidia Shield Tablet-exclusive port for Android was released on May 12, 2014.